The risks to health from novel psychoactive substances (NPS) can be very serious:

 People who buy and sell 'legal highs' are breaking the law.
 The results of taking them are very variable, and may, or may not, include a high.

-Crucial: If a friend becomes ill after taking a substance, always tell the medical staff what they have taken.
+Crucial: If a friend becomes ill after taking a substance, this is an emergency.
+Always tell the medical staff what they have taken.
 Provide a sample if you are able.
 Their life could depend on it.

 What is a novel psychoactive substance?

-Novel psychoactive substances (NPS) are new substances which have an effect on the brain.
+Novel psychoactive substances (NPS) are new substances which have a drug-like effect on the brain.
 These effects may be similar to drugs like cannabis, cocaine, and amphetamine, or entirely new.

-An NPS is not controlled under the Misuse of Drugs Act, but it is still illegal to sell, supply or advertise them as highs, or for human consumption.
+It is illegal to sell, supply or advertise NPS as highs, or for human consumption.
 To get round this, they may be sold as other things, like research chemicals, plant food, or bath crystals, and labelled ‘not for human consumption’.

 Novel psychoactive substances are not subject to the same safety checks as other products.
 There have been deaths and emergency admissions to hospital.
 Some are stronger and more dangerous than naturally occurring drugs.